phluid61/internet-drafts/http2-encoded-data/draft.md

 --- abstract

-This document introduces a new encoded data frame for use in HTTP/2, and an associated setting parameter.
+This document introduces a new frame for transporting encoded data in HTTP/2, and associated setting parameters and error codes.

 --- middle

 # Introduction {#intro}

-This document describes a mechanism for applying encoding, particularly compression, to data transported between two HTTP/2 hops, analogous to Transfer-Encoding in HTTP/1.1 {{RFC7230}}.
+This document introduces a mechanism for applying encoding, particularly compression, to data transported between two HTTP/2 endpoints, analogous to Transfer-Encoding in HTTP/1.1 {{RFC7230}}.

 ## Notational Conventions